Set amidst the granite domes and kopjes of the Matobo Hills, Amalinda Lodge is a characterful safari lodge housed within an ancient bushman’s shelter.

 There are just a small number of thatched rooms and suites, giving the camp an exclusive feel.
 All accommodation is built into the granite boulders, echoing the rustic style of the communal areas but with individual touches.
 The Lobengula, Rhodes and San Suites are particularly spacious and are adorned with African antiques, and there are several family rooms featuring two double beds, with the rest of the rooms featuring one double bed or twin beds.
 All have en suite bathrooms built into the rock, comfortable seating areas and tea/coffee making facilities, with some offering an outdoor decking or patio area.

 The camp is situated within the dramatic scenery of the Matobo Hills, a UNESCO World Heritage Site that’s home to the highest concentration of rock art in southern Africa.
-The rock art was created by San Bushmen and depicts their beliefs and way of life.
+The rock art was created by San People and depicts their beliefs and way of life.
 The area also has good populations of wildlife, including leopard, black eagle and the endangered black and white rhino.

 Food and drink

 Meals are served on the large teak table in the open-air dining room, which offers sweeping views of the surrounding rocks and trees.
 These are delicious set meals, and dietary requirements are taken into account.
 The camp has a natural cave wine cellar and two bar areas serving local and imported drinks.
-Post-dinner drinks can be enjoyed in the boma area, which provides good star gazing opportunities.
+Post-dinner drinks can be enjoyed in the boma area, which provides good stargazing opportunities.

 There are a number of family rooms available for up to four guests.
 The camp is in a malaria-free zone.
-As it’s spread across various different levels in the rock, this camp may be unsuitable for those travelling with very young children.
+As it’s spread across various different levels in the rock, this camp may be unsuitable for those traveling with very young children.

 Facilities and activities